charlie-vf/genshin-recipes-blog/README.md

 Examples:

-The most obvious of these is the NavBar, which uses the reusable CurrentUser context to display appropriate links & content based on whether the user is logged in.
+The most obvious of these is the NavBar, which also uses the reusable CurrentUser context to display appropriate links & content based on whether the user is logged in.

 As there are three areas which utilise edit and/or delete functionality (user's profile, user's recipes & user's comments), I created the EditDeleteDropdown component to hold the main code for these alterations, and imported it into the relevant files with further work, such as handle functions, being present in those individual files.
 This prevented having to rewrite the parts of the dropdown menu which would be the same throughout every component I wanted this feature to be.